njeirath/video-clips/apps/backend/README.md

 └── tsconfig.spec.json   # TypeScript config for tests
 ```

 ## Future Enhancements

 - Add mutations for creating, updating, and deleting videos
-- Integrate with a database (e.g., PostgreSQL, MongoDB)
 - Add authentication and authorization
 - Implement file upload for video content
 - Add pagination and filtering for video queries